Dennis Coralluzzo: Eastern Championship Wrestling

 Eventually the NWA announced they would hold an event to crown a new NWA World Heavyweight Champion which would be booked by NWA Eastern Championship Wrestling as the NWA World Title Tournament in 1994.
-Coralluzzo expressed opposition to this however it was agreed by the NWA board that NWA: ECW should book the event as they were one of a few independent wrestling organisations that had a television contract.
-Coralluzzo had suspicions of Gordon and Crockett in that he thought they wanted to monopolize the title as Crockett had done in World Championship Wrestling.
+Coralluzzo expressed opposition to this however it was agreed by the NWA board that NWA: ECW should book the event as they were the only NWA member that had a television contract.
+Coralluzzo had suspicions of Gordon and Crockett in that he thought they wanted to monopolize the title as Crockett had previously done in the 80s.
 As such, he claimed they did not have NWA board approval and would personally oversee the tournament.
 Owing to their disagreements with Coralluzzo, Gordon and the booker Paul Heyman decided to swerve Coralluzzo by having the eventual winner of the tournament, the ECW Heavyweight Champion Shane Douglas throw down the NWA World Heavyweight Championship belt immediately after winning and verbally insult it.
 They did this as they felt Coralluzzo was attempting to monopolize the title.

 Immediately after Douglas had thrown the belt down, Coralluzzo was initially assured backstage by Gordon that it was a worked shoot for a "NWA vs ECW" angle.
 When Coralluzzo was approached for comment by interviewers, he initially declared that he was not going to say anything until after a conference call with Jim Crockett Jr. and other NWA board members.
 He called Douglas' actions "a disgrace" and said "he had no right to do that".
 He later stated that ECW was under NWA jurisdiction and he was going to request that the NWA strip Douglas of both the NWA and ECW titles stating "he doesn't deserve to be the NWA world champion".
 In response to Coralluzzo's statement the next week, ECW President Gordon replied to Coralluzzo's remarks as "the representative of the NWA Board of Directors took it upon himself to inform you that they have the power to force NWA:Eastern Championship Wrestling not to recognize "The Franchise" Shane Douglas as the world heavyweight champion".
 As a result of Coralluzzo's comments, Gordon declared that he had folded NWA:Eastern Championship Wrestling and withdrawn from the NWA.
-He said that it would be replaced with Extreme Championship Wrestling as an independent organisation broken away from the NWA and recognized Shane Douglas as their world champion.
+He said that it would be replaced with Extreme Championship Wrestling as an independent wrestling promotion and recognized Shane Douglas as their world champion.

 After the split of ECW from the NWA, Coralluzzo held a second NWA World Title Tournament in November 1994 to try again at resurrecting the NWA as a respectable force in professional wrestling.
 The tournament was won by Chris Candido.
 However, owing to the high-profile disrespect that ECW had shown to the NWA World Heavyweight title, the NWA brand had been damaged and were unable to recover despite Coralluzzo's efforts.